 $300 as a retainer fee, due when you select me as your doula by signing this contract.

-I/We have read this letter describing the doula’s services and agree that it reflects the discussion we had with her.
+I/We have read this statement of the doula’s services and agree to the terms of this contract.

 Client’s Name (Print) Client’s Partner (Print)

 Client (Signature) Client’s Partner (Signature)